The long room in trinity college dublin library a must see on a 2 days Dublin itinerary

 Enjoy sunset at Samuel Beckett bridge

-Just like the Ha’penny bridge dominated the Dublin cityscape of the 1800’s the Samuel Beckett bridge has become an iconic feature of modern day Dublin.
+Just like the Ha’penny bridge dominated the Dublin cityscape of the 1800’s, the Samuel Beckett bridge has become an iconic feature of modern-day Dublin.
 An Irish harp rotating through the air on the flip of a coin inspired Santiago Calatrava’s signature bridge of Dublin.
-Once an area of urban abandonment this region of Dublin has been brought to life with sleek modern architecture and the perfect time to enjoy it is at sunset when the city lights up.
+Once an area of urban abandonment, this region of Dublin has been brought to life with sleek modern architecture and the perfect time to enjoy it is at sunset when the city lights up.

 Sunset at Samuel Beckett Bridge a must do on your 2 day Dublin itinerary